vpeshin/devnotes/front-end/javascript.md

 <button onclick="this.innerHTML=Date()">The time is?</button>
 ```

-### Event Bubbling
+### Event Bubbling and Event Delegation

 DOM elements can be nested inside each other.
 And somehow, the handler of the parent works even if you click on it’s child.
 The reason is *event bubbling*.
 The bubbling goes right to the top.
 When an event occurs on an element - it will bubble up to `<HTML>`, triggering handlers on it’s way.
+*Event delegation* refers to the process of using event bubbling to handle events at a higher level in the DOM than the element on which the event originated.

 ``` js
 // Stopping the bubbling